queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	git push origin wip-hello-name
 	```

-1. Again, if you go to your repo online, you will see that `master` has no record
+1. Again, if you go to your repo online, you will see that `main` has no record
 	of your 2 commits but `wip-hello-name` does.
-	Now we need to get the 'wip' work into `master`, for all your users to enjoy.
+	Now we need to get the 'wip' work into `main`, for all your users to enjoy.

 1. You can also see which commits are on which branch from the command line.
 	From your `wip-hello-name` branch, you can run `git log` and see your two
-	'wip' commits as well as your original commits which you did on `master`.
+	'wip' commits as well as your original commits which you did on `main`.

-	Switch back to the `master` branch with `git checkout master` (you do not need the `-b` this time
+	Switch back to the `main` branch with `git checkout main` (you do not need the `-b` this time
 	as the branch already exists) and run `git log` again.
-You should see that `master` only has the commits you made before you
+You should see that `main` only has the commits you made before you
 	started working on the new feature.

-	To merge those commits into `master`, we need to run:
+	To merge those commits into `main`, we need to run:

 	```sh
 	git merge wip-hello-name